openpharma/autoquarto/README.md

 `publish`ing a `QuartoObject` also creates a log file (by default, in the same folder as `outFile`) describing what actions were taken by the `publish` method.
 The log file has the same base name as the `outFile` with a timestamp appended.
-For xample, in the examples above, the log file might be named `testReport_2023-02 Feb-10_143122.log`.
+For example, in the code above, the log file might be named `testReport_2023-02 Feb-10_143122.log`.

 The detail and format of the messages in the log file can be controlled using standard calls to `futile.logger` functions, for example;